OXID-eSales/stripe-module/docs/payment-component/INDEX.md

 # Payment Component Documentation - Complete Index

-**Generated:** 2025-10-09
-**Source:** OXID PayPal Module v2.6.2-rc.4 **Purpose:** Extract reusable payment patterns for building payment modules across providers

-The Payment Component is a unified, provider-agnostic, event-driven foundation for OXID eShop that enables seamless integration of multiple payment providers (Stripe, PayPal, Adyen, etc.) with 70% less development effort, provides AI-powered programmatic buying via MCP protocol and GraphQL API for mobile/headless commerce, implements PCI-compliant client-side encryption for enhanced security, and significantly increases conversion rates by 30-50% through configurable one-page checkout experience—all while maintaining a single, consistent, testable backend architecture.
+The Payment Component is a unified, provider-agnostic, event-driven foundation for OXID eShop that enables seamless integration of multiple payment providers (Stripe, Amazon, Adyen, etc.) with 70% less development effort, provides AI-powered programmatic buying via MCP protocol and GraphQL API for mobile/headless commerce, implements PCI-compliant client-side encryption for enhanced security, and significantly increases conversion rates by 30-50% through configurable one-page checkout experience—all while maintaining a single, consistent, testable backend architecture.

 ---

 ## Overview

-This documentation set describes **reusable architectural patterns** extracted from the OXID PayPal module that can serve as the foundation for:
+This documentation set describes **reusable architectural patterns**  that can serve as the foundation for:

 1. **A reusable component package:** `oxid-esales/payment-component`
 2. **Payment modules for multiple providers:** Stripe, Amazon Pay, Mollie, Adyen, etc.